ddrohan/mobile-app-dev-labs/session06/lab/md/step02.md

-# Setting Up Google+ Sign In
+# Setting Up Google+ Sign-in

-As previously mentioned, we now want our CoffeeMate App to interact with a sister Web App (<a href="http://coffeemateweb.herokuapp.com">CoffeeMateWeb</a>) so we need Google+ Sign In support to allow us to connect to the Web App and Add/Edit/Delete/View Coffees stored on the Server.
+As previously mentioned, we now want our CoffeeMate App to interact with a sister Web App (<a href="http://coffeemateweb.herokuapp.com">CoffeeMateWeb</a>) so we need <b>Google+ Sign In</b> support to allow us to connect to the Web App and Add/Edit/Delete/View Coffees stored on the Server.

 What we want is something like this: